Bond Coat Equals Hollow Plaster

 If you hire a company to replaster your pool and they use a homebrew bond coat, you will be on your own when it fails.
 You should never allow someone to replaster your pool with homebrew bond coat.
 Otherwise you will learn quickly why we say bond coat equals hollow plaster.

-In G&B’s experience, low bidders always use a homebrew bond coat and offer a unique warranty when it relates to the plaster install.
+In GM’s experience, low bidders always use a homebrew bond coat and offer a unique warranty when it relates to the plaster install.
 These plaster applicators offer a 1-year workmanship warranty.
-Here at G&B we like to politely call a 1-year workmanship warranty code for a “tail light guarantee.”
+Here at GM we like to politely call a 1-year workmanship warranty code for a “tail light guarantee.”
 This means your 1-year workmanship warranty is gone when you can no longer see their taillights as they drive away from your home.
 This equals to you, the customer, no longer having any sort of warranty.
 Choosing the low bidder, you will learn quickly why we say bond coat equals hollow plaster.

 What about a manufactured bond coat you ask?
 While it is true manufactured bond coats are designed to be used under water and have test data to support their use, there is no guarantee your plaster will not go hollow.
 In general, the workers that prep pools for replaster are generally in a rush to get in and out of the pool (and on to the next job) versus being focused on the details and instructions.
 Manufactured bond coats require their directions for the install of the bond coat to be followed to achieve the product’s proven results.
 Manufactured bond coats must be mixed and installed exactly as the written instructions on the packaging.
 Using too much water or not allowing the material to set for the required length of time before installing the plaster can cause failure.
 The instructions also specify how long the material must cure prior to plaster installation.
 A bond coat should not be installed in a sporadic method with partial covering of the existing plaster.
 Bond coats are designed to cover 100% of the existing plaster.
 Do not install it to look like this.